edmondchensj/EVM-contract-history-aggregator/README.md

 Input: A list of lists

 Output: A dict of dicts of dict, where: <br>
-    first level keys are source nodes,  <br>
+    * first level keys are source nodes,
-    second level keys are the destination nodes, <br>
+    * second level keys are the destination nodes,
-    third level key is a fixed string ('constraint'), <br>
+    * third level key is a fixed string ('constraint'),
-    third level value is the subgraph of paths that the specific (source, destination) edge allows (a dict of dicts).
+    * third level value is the subgraph of paths that the specific (source, destination) edge allows (a dict of dicts).

 ### Example